nicsig/config/.vim/autoload/slow_call/README/README.md

 3. would only work in a filetype plugin.

-Why not checking the existence of `lg#motion#repeatable#make#all()`?
+# Why not checking the existence of autoloaded functions in your guards?

-Not reliable, because it's an autoloaded function.
+If an  autoloaded function hasn't already  been called, it hasn't  been sourced, and thus doesn't exist.
-Maybe it hasn't been sourced, and thus doesn't exist, but can be.
+But that does NOT mean it cannot exist (in the future).

 ##
 # Can a conflict arise between a file in `~/.vim/autoload/` and the `autoload/` of a third-party plugin?